litentry/litentry-docs/src/registrar/LitentryRegistrar.md

 Polkadot provides a service that allows participants to add personal information such as email addresses and twitter accounts to their on-chain accounts.
 The user can then ask for verification of this information by a registrar.
 Litentry is a registrar.
 A user can request a registrar to make a judgment on their claims.
 The user can select a fee that they are willing to pay.
 Registars are accepted via submitting proposals to the democracy process in Polkadot.

-Litentry has been accepted as a Registrar for Polkadot and for Kusama.
+Litentry has been accepted as a Registrar for Kusama.